PAL-ML/PEARL_v1/README.md

 2. Open any of the jupyter notebooks in `notebooks/experiments` in Google Colab and update the section `Initialization & constants`.
 Make sure the paths point to where the clip embeddings are saved as in step 1 and where saved probe and encoder checkpoints should be saved in your drive.
 3. Run the notebook

 > To run without using our saved clip embeddings, change `training_input` in `Initialization & constants` from `embeddings` to `images`.
-Note that making this change would require you to make several changes to the notebooks we provide, inclduing the encoder used (to CLIPEncoder).
+Note that making this change would require you to make several changes to the notebooks we provide, including the encoder used (to CLIPEncoder).

 ## Change configurations